OF THE REDONDO BEACH HISTORICAL MUSEUM

 That is, until one day when an event of major proportions occurred ---

-That exception started out on an everyday regular day when all of a sudden one of those mysterious unexplained flukes that just happen to happen for some reason.
+That exception started out on an everyday regular day when all of a sudden one of those mysterious unexplained flukes that just happen to happen, happened.
 A friend of my stepmother's who was going through a divorce needed some sort of unnamed help that apparently she thought I could provide.
 She requested I meet her at a certain time and place in Long Beach.
 Agreeing that I would, I showed up, but after waiting over two hours beyond our agreed upon time, she never did.
 Thinking I would come back and check on her being there or not later, and since I was close to the Long Beach Museum of Art, I wended my way over to the museum when, once inside, the following happened: